humansconf/humansconf.org/index.md

 If you'd like to get notified once we open our registration, please leave your email address at the following form.

-{% include mailchimp-interest-form.html %}
+{% include mailerlite-interest-form.html %}

-We will use your provided email address only for the purpose of sending you an email, informing you about the opening registration of #humansconf opens.
-We will never share your email address with other parties, and handle it, according to our [privacy policy](/imprint).
+We will never share your email address with other parties and handle it according to our [privacy policy](/imprint).

 Alternatively you can also [follow us on Twitter](https://twitter.com/humansconf), as we'll also announce all important updates there too.